This project was made at Autodesk Pier 9

 Seed growing pot

 Thin sheets to wrap objects for fire proofing

 Autodesk Pier 9 Residency

-The grow machine was built during an incredible residency filled with learning and exploring manufacturing and fabrication.
+The grow machine was built during an incredible residency at Autodesk Pier 9 in San Francisco which was filled with learning and exploring manufacturing and fabrication.
 The pictures below are a selection of some of the processes it took to build The Grow Machine.